Family Connections Program

 Throughout your child's life-span...
 Infant, child, teen, adult or senior, we will work hard to locate a match first locally in NH, however our outreach is national due to our P2P USA Alliance membership

-If you are experiencing a time of crisis, new developmental or transitional stage in your loved one’s life or are seeking resources and information, Family Connections is the place to start!
-To be matched to a Support Parent, please fill in this on-line application and a NH Family Ties Coordinator will contact you shortly to assist with finding the best possible match.
+If you are experiencing a time of crisis or a new developmental or transitional stage in your loved one’s life or are seeking resources and information, Family Connections is the place to start!

 Have more questions?
 Please feel free to contact us via email/phone.